Designing Chatbots That Delight: Blending AI and UX for Smooth Chats

 • Education: Duolingo’s chatbot gamifies language learning with adaptive difficulty.

 Each case underscores one lesson: AI provides capability, but UX delivers trust.
+Read about healthcare website design and building credibility through usability.

 Common Pitfalls Businesses Must Avoid